RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 Database backups can be stored to a cloud provider service or saved to a URI using FTP/FTPS.

-When stored to a cloud provider, backup locations need to be available on the same provider in the same region as your subscription.

 Your subscription needs the ability to view permissions and update objects in the storage location.
 Specific details vary according to the provider.
 To learn more, consult the provider's documentation.

 The following sections describe specific backup options.
 Be aware that provider features change frequently.
 For best results, use your provider's documentation for the latest info.